 Hi!
-I wasn’t sure if I was going to get these bright little poppers out to you before Easter, but I’m really glad I did.
-I think they would make for the perfect appetizer for your Easter gathering, as they’re bright and colorful, and you can “pop” them into your mouth.
-Plus, how fun is it to say “pepper popper”??
+I wasn’t sure if I was going to get these bright little pepper poppers out to you before Easter, but I’m really glad I did.
+I think they would make for the perfect low-carb appetizer for your Easter gathering, as they’re bright and colorful, and you can “pop” them into your mouth.
+Plus, how fun is it to say “pepper poppers”??

 I first had a bacon-wrapped cream cheese-stuffed jalapeno when we were staying at my sister-in-law’s place a couple of years ago, and I was hooked.
 SO good!